4d-depot/HDI_4DVP_CreateTables/readme.md

-Title: How do I populate a sheet with a data context?
+Title: How do I populate display a collection as a table?

-Version min: 4D v19 R5
+Version min: 4D v19 R6